aveshag/Rust/README.md

 # Rust
 ## Installation
+> curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

-Rustup metadata and toolchains will be installed into the Rustup home directory, located at: `/home/avesh/.rustup`.
+Rustup metadata and toolchains will be installed into the Rustup home directory, located at: `/home/<user>/.rustup`.
 This can be modified with the RUSTUP_HOME environment variable.

-The Cargo home directory is located at: `/home/avesh/.cargo`.
+The Cargo home directory is located at: `/home/<user>/.cargo`.
 This can be modified with the CARGO_HOME environment variable.

-The cargo, rustc, rustup and other commands will be added to Cargo's bin directory, located at: `/home/avesh/.cargo/bin`.
+The cargo, rustc, rustup and other commands will be added to Cargo's bin directory, located at: `/home/<user>/.cargo/bin`.
 This path will then be added to your PATH environment variable by modifying the profile files located at:
-`/home/avesh/.profile` and `/home/avesh/.bashrc`
+`/home/<user>/.profile` and `/home/<user>/.bashrc`

 ## Update
 > rustup update